ecart18/TSR-tracker/README.md

 The code for the official implementation of paper **[TSR-tracker](doc/Multi-object Tracking via End-to-end Tracklet Searching and Ranking.pdf)**.

+The code will be made publicly available after review.

 ## Contents
 1. [Motivation](#motivation)
 2. [Performances](#performance)